Mpowa-IO/Documents/Whitepaper.md

 In accordance with principles 1 and 5 of the Fundamental Principles of Official Statistics, it is recommended that countries include in their statistical laws:

-(a) the mandate of producers of official statistics to collect needed information to compile statistics directly from respondents if it is not already available in the national statistical system and cannot be obtained from existing data; and (
+- the mandate of producers of official statistics to collect needed information to compile statistics directly from respondents if it is not already available in the national statistical system and cannot be obtained from existing data; and (

-b) the entitlement to select data sources based on professional consid- erations, including “new” sources such as big data.
+- the entitlement to select data sources based on professional considerations, including “new” sources such as big data.

 - It is recommended that individual data collected by statistical agencies for statistical compilation, whether they refer to natural or legal persons, be kept strictly confidential and used exclusively for statistical purposes.